angular-fullstack/generator-angular-fullstack/readme.md

 That's it!
 Your app should be live and shareable.
 Type `heroku open` to view it.

-## Setting up Route authorization
+## Route authorization with Passport boilerplate

-If your app uses the Passport boilerplate for accounts, you will want to restrict access to certain client routes/api routes.

-For restricting server API routes, we can use the `auth` middleware, which will send a 401 unauthorized error if a request is made from someone thats not logged in.
+For restricting server API routes to authenticated users, you can pass your routes through the `auth` middleware, which will send a 401 unauthorized error if a request is made from someone thats not logged in.

-For restricting routes on the client side, we automatically handle 401s sent from the server by redirecting you to the login page.
+The client side will automatically send you to the login page if it receives a 401 error.

 However, as this will load part of the page before redirecting, it will cause a flicker.
-So this should only be used as a fallback mechanism.
-A better way to handle restricted pages is to mark the routes on the client side that you want to require authentication for.
+A way to avoid this is to to mark the routes on the client side that you want to require authentication for.

 You can do this from your `app.js` by adding the following to any client routes that you want to restrict to logged in users.